 Section 101.021 of the Act specifies that a "governmental unit" includes almost any government agency or organization at either the state or a local level, such as all state agencies and "all departments, bureaus, boards, commissions, offices, agencies, councils, and courts" of the state, plus "a political subdivision of this state, including any city, county, school district, junior college district, levee improvement district, drainage district, irrigation district".

 Under the Act, a "governmental unit" can be held liable for two classes of injuries:

 However, two conditions exist.
 The state is only liable if the employee that caused the accident was both "acting within the scope of his employment” and if the employee would have been liable if he or she had been a private individual.

-In claims involving car accidents or similar accidents, an injured person may seek damages if death, personal injury, or property damage occur.
-In other cases -- such as a premises liability claim for a slip and fall accident -- the injured person may seek damages if death or personal injury occur, but may not seek damages for harm caused to property.
+In claims involving car accidents or similar mishaps, an injured person may seek damages if death, personal injury, or property damage occur.
+In other cases—such as a premises liability claim for a slip and fall accident—the injured person may seek damages if death or personal injury occur, but may not seek damages for harm to property.

 In addition, the damages that can be recovered in a claim against the state government are limited.
 The Texas Tort Claims Act limits damages in these claims to no more than $250,000 per person and $500,000 per occurrence for bodily injury, and $100,000 per occurrence for damaged property.

 Claims against a local or municipal government in Texas should be filed with the local or municipal government directly, instead of with the state.
 Most municipal governments provide instructions and/or forms for filing a claim.
 For instance, the City of Houston offers instructions and contact information on its Legal Department website.
 The City of Austin also gives instructions and a mailing address.